Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Puffing a joint in Colorado may be legal; however, puffing your vehicle is not.
 You may be asking, “What is exactly puffing your vehicle?”

-When it’s cold outside and you start your vehicle to warm it up while you go back inside—that’s called “puffing” and in Colorado puffing is illegal.
+When it’s cold outside, and you start your vehicle to warm it up while you go back inside, that’s called “puffing,” which is illegal in Colorado.
 The law is in place to supposedly prevent auto theft.

-Note: The exception is if you use a remote starter and your vehicle is locked without the keys inserted into the ignition.
+Note: The exception is if you use a remote starter and lock your vehicle without the keys inserted into the ignition.

-Encouraging safety and eliminating catastrophes are the ultimate goals of all traffic laws.
-The Colorado Department of Transportation (CDOT) has created an online portal brimming with resources promoting useful safety tidbits and guides.
+All traffic laws aim to encourage safety and eliminate catastrophes.
+The Colorado Department of Transportation (CDOT) has created an online portal with resources promoting helpful safety tips and guides.

 DUI Laws

 The first three DUI offenses are classified as misdemeanors.
 The fourth and following offenses are class 4 felonies.
-There is no official look-back period, so any DUI, no matter how far in the past can be considered in your sentence.
+There is no official look-back period so that any DUI can be considered in your sentence, no matter how far in the past.

 Colorado has two levels of intoxicated driving offenses: